adam-r-kowalski/atom/README.md

     }
 ]

-get("/customers", () {
+start = () str {
     <html>
         <head>
             <title>Customers</title>
         </head>
         <body>
             <ul>
-                for i {
+                for customer in customers {
-                    customer = customers[i]
                     <li>
-                        <h3>customer.name</h3>
-                        <p>customer.age</p>
+                        <h3>{customer.name}</h3>
+                        <p>{customer.age}</p>
                     </li>
                 }
             </ul>
         </body>
     </html>
-})
+}
 ```

 ## Community

-Mantis is open-source and community-driven.
+Pulse is open-source and community-driven.
 We welcome contributions of any kind: code, documentation, design, etc.
-Join our community and help us make Mantis the best language for machine learning and high-performance computing!
+Join our community and help us make Pulse the best language for machine learning and high-performance computing!